ladislas/Bare-Arduino-Project/INSTALL.md

   * So `BOARD_TAG = pro` and `BOARD_SUB = 8MHzatmega328`
 * `MONITOR_PORT` is the device full path (required if you want to upload to the board).
 An example is `/dev/tty.usbserial-A20356BI`

 For the SAM (Arduino ARM boards), relevant informations can be found in the upstream Makefile [repository](https://github.com/sudar/Arduino-Makefile#arduino-arm-boards).
-It is important to use only the `BOARD_TAG` for board definitions which can be found in the `ARDUINO_PACKAGE_DIR` - which is generally located in the user's home location under '.arduino15/packages' directory.
+It is important to use only the `BOARD_TAG` for board definitions which can be found in the `ARDUINO_PACKAGE_DIR`.

+#### OS X
+It is located at '/home/user/Library/Arduino15/packages'.

+#### Linux
+It is located at '/home/user/.arduino15/packages'.

 ### 5. Compile and upload your code